plexefinance/PlexePublicAPI/README.md

 	  "platformAgreementSignCondition2": "string"  (Text for second signature)
 	}

-You will then collect the electronic signature from the Customer for condition 1 and 2 and called the
+You will then collect the electronic signature from the customer for condition 1 and 2 and called the

 		/api/ApplicationApproval/sign-contract/{applicationId}